Richardaeld/Fat_Racoon_Kitchen/README.md

     + Caused by:
         + Check boxes use `position: absolute` which makes them difficult to align.
     + Attemped fix(es):
-        + `transform: translate(-50%)` and `top: 50%` was used to center the box, however this centered the box to the middle of the text element
+        + `transform: translate(-50%)` and `top: 50%` were used to center the boxes, however this centered the boxes to the middle of their text element
         + A `top:<#rem>` was used to approximate where the box should be.
 This leads to an overall good UX.
 However, single line text entries on small devices will give the boxes a skewed look.
     + Thought(s);
         + Setting the check box position with JS could be a more precise solution.